 You have surely heard about link building as one of the mandatory coworking space marketing strategies.
 It may seem confusing at the beginning but backlinks are one of the three major ranking factors according to Google, so you'd better start building them.

-If you are not ready to launch a full-fledged link building campaign right now, we advise you to start small.
+If you are not ready to launch a full-fledged link-building campaign right now, I advise you to start small.
 Ask your existing partners and members for links.
 And don't forget about testimonials sections available on the websites of your existing relationships.
 Leave a nice one with a link to your site.
 The practice is favorable both to your partner and you.

 Most of the users surf the web using their mobile devices.
 Your members are not the exception either.
 Statistical data says that 53% of users browsing your website from smartphones will abandon the page if it loads longer than three seconds.

 The first thing you need to do is check how fast is your web page.
-Here is a couple of awesome tools for the purpose:
+Here is a couple of awesome tools for this purpose: